Greater London: Universities

 The University of London has 20 federated colleges and schools.
 The two main constituents of the University of London are (in order of total funding) University College London (UCL) and King's College London (KCL).
 Imperial College was part of the University of London until 2007, and is now an independent university.
 UCL, KCL and Imperial have very large research grants – some of the largest in England after Cambridge and Oxford, UCL and Imperial receive around £600 million each which is more than twice as much as any other in the region.
 The next largest institution by funding is Queen Mary University of London, followed by City, University of London.
 London is also home to the London School of Economics and Political Science (LSE), one of the few solely social science institutions in the world.
 Together with UCL and Imperial, they make up the London vertex of the Golden Triangle universities, the other institutions being Oxford and Cambridge.
 The region has many medical schools although these are part of other institutions such as UCL, KCL and Imperial.
 The Royal Veterinary College is based in Camden (with another site in North Mymms in Hertfordshire).

 50% of students come from the region, and around 30% from other regions.
 Most students from other regions come from South East England, the East of England, and, to a lesser degree, South West England; the vast majority are from the south of England.
 Over 50% students native to the region stay in the region, with 15% going to South East England, 30% to either Scotland, Wales or the North East and around 5% go elsewhere.
 London is a draw for UK graduates from all over the UK.

 Over 70% of UK students to graduate from the University of London remain in London; just under 15% go to the South-East, and just over 5% go to the East of England and 10% elsewhere.

 Twin cities

 The GLA has twin and sister city agreements with the following cities.

-For Borough twinning, see List of twin towns and sister cities in England#London.